 The kind of web design addressed in this article is the most typical: one that describes what you offer and culminates in a call to action.
 What you say about yourself is not what we’re interested in here.
 We are interested in visual tools that keep the visitor engaged until they hit the “call to action” button.

-First comes the truism that what we need to engage with here is an uncluttered, clean, simple website as most peoples’ taste is formed by minimal design memorably pioneered by Apple.
+First comes the truism that what we need to engage with here is an uncluttered, clean, simple website as most peoples’ taste is formed by minimal design memorably pioneered by the Swiss design movement, starting in the 1950s.
 Within this comes another truism, which is that to keep your visitor’s attention so that they don’t get distracted and click away, the best formula is to keep them scrolling down a long page which eventually answers all their questions.

 So, within this overall context, let’s get down to greater detail.
 Here’s where we start to differentiate more between “standard” and “different.”

 Because they are the navigation tool headers should be designed to be pretty standard.
 We know that whereas visitors love interesting content, they don’t want the bother of your site being hard to navigate.
 So, they want a ‘normal’ layout with the logo at the left, and the menu across the top, starting with ‘Home’ – which could be the logo itself – and ending with ‘Contact’.
 That’s the header done.
 Now for the page.

 The Long, Long Explanatory Page

 Imagine your long page as having bigger, grabbier things at the top, working their way down to smaller, more detailed things at the bottom.
 This is because the landing area, the first part a visitor will see on their screen, needs to keep them there.
 Succinct, large text, white space, and a large image, preferably one that moves.
 The visitor must know they’ve come to the right place.
 Now, we start them scrolling.